 Juvente is in the start-up phase, so the segment does not contribute significantly to revenue generation at this time.
-The segment's expenses during the current and comparative period primarily relate to general and administrative costs and sales and marketing costs.
-General and administrative expenses in Juvente between the current and comparative quarter were approximately \$14,000 lower, and this difference is primarily due to lower salary expense, with Juvente decreasing general and administrative activities in the quarter and also being eligible to receive wage subsidies totaling \$5,840.
-Sales and marketing expense is approximately \$35,000 lower than the comparative quarter as discussed in the sales and marketing section.
+The segment's expenses during the current and comparative periods primarily relate to general and administrative costs and sales and marketing costs.
+General and administrative expenses in Juvente between the current and comparative quarter were approximately \$14,000 lower, and this difference is primarily due to lower salary expense, with Juvente decreasing general and administrative activities in the quarter and also being eligible to receive wage subsidies totaling \$1,690.
+Sales and marketing expense is approximately \$13,000 lower than the comparative quarter as discussed in the sales and marketing section.
+For the six month period ended June 30, 2021, general and administrative expenses in Juvente between the current and comparative periods were approximately \$29,000 lower, and sales and marketing expense is approximately \$48,000 lower than the comparative period for the same reasons as noted for the quarter.